AbhijithAJ/intimations/README.md

 ---
 ## ABOUT

-This module makes it easy to get intimations such as a beep sound, push notification, or a telegram bot message during and after the execution of code/process
+This module makes it easy to get intimations such as a beep sound, push/toast notification, or a telegram bot message during and after the execution of code/process

 - Simply popup alerts, warnings, success or any other actions with different icons
 - Make a buzzer sound with different sound effects
-- Get a message intimations to your smartphone (via telegram bot).
+- Receive a message intimations to your smartphone (via telegram bot).

 *Using this module, telegram messages would be received when execution of a process/code is completed on system or a cloud platform.*